JCMexplains/writing-for-success-2023/textbook.md

 #### Writing at Work

-In any job where you devise a plan, you will need to support the steps that you lay out.
-This is an area in which you would include primary support into your writing.
-Choosing only the most specific and relevant information to expand upon the steps will ensure that your plan appears well-thought-out and precise.
+In any job where you make a plan, you will need to support the steps that you lay out.
+This is where primary support is important.
+Choosing only the most specific and relevant information for support will ensure that your plan appears well thought-out.

 **Tip**